 But what should come next?
 In order to find out, we asked 305 online video viewers and 300 marketing executives about where pre-roll stands today and how it could improve in the years to come.
 Here's what we learned:

-Users hate pre-roll, but marketers still use it.
+Users hate pre-roll ads, but marketers still use them

 One of our most interesting findings was the sharp division between how brands and consumers view pre-roll.
 80% of users said they don't like pre-roll ads, but 86% of marketers have indicated that they use them today and 84% will continue to use them in two years time.